 This is why you should not focus that much on your level if you really want to rush to buy a house.
 You will reach level 15 in no time without even trying to do so, but you would still need a good number of other hours to finish the other requirements.

 For purchasing houses, you will need a lot of coins.
 This is why many players opt for the cheapest house in New World.
 The amount of houses in New World cost depends on the type of lot/house you are buying.
-If you go around the town, you can inspect each of these houses before purchase.
-The larger the house, the more expensive it would cost you.
+If you go around the town, you can inspect each of these houses before purchasing.
+The larger the New World house price will be.

-The New World first house discount applies if you’re one of the earliest players to buy a house, you get a 50% discount for that location.
-This will help minimize your losses in the long run because the taxes will eat up your savings in the end.
+The New World first house discount applies if you’re one of the earliest players to buy a house in the game.
+You will. get a 50% discount for that location.
+This will help minimize your losses in the long run because the New World house tax will eat up your savings in the end.

 The smallest house would be a 1-floor lot with a small space.
-It costs 2,500 coins (even with the 50% discount) and does not really look worth the money.
+It costs 2,500 coins (even with the 50% discount) and does not really look like it is worth the money.

 This is probably the hardest requirement to grind.
 The town standing level varies for each house because they are all different.
 For bigger houses, you will need more reputation levels for the town.

 The lowest standing level you need to reach would be 10 and it would only be for the smallest house.
 The next one would be 15, 20, and 30.
 Each town has a separate reputation level so make sure you are committing to grow your town standing level in the town you actually want to buy a house.